athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 Specifically, figwheel gives us `hooks` which we specify in the namespace where we want to take advantage of HMR.
 The way it works is when we write HMR we have to tell our app how to tear itself down and setup again when files are re-compiled.
 We have to write these functions ourselves.
 What figwheel helps with is providing `hooks` like `:after-load` and `:before-load` which will call our setup and teardown functions.

-<aside class="blog-post__note">The hooks I am referring to are figwheel hooks and have nothing to do with React Hooks.</aside>
+<aside class="blog-content__note">The hooks I am referring to are figwheel hooks and have nothing to do with React Hooks.</aside>

 ### Step 11 - Refactor for Reagent